Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Results

-In Texas, for example, the economic regions of major cities Austin, Houston, Dallas, and San Antonio are all detected by our method, but regions are larger and overlapping.
-The Austin region is the only Texas community is drastically differs from MSA, perhaps indicating greater economic influence of the region that demarcated by the MSA.
-The Houston region can be split into coastal and inland commuting zones, which overlap at the core Houston area.
-The overlapping counties between Austin and San Antonio areas include Bastrop and Hays counties and the communities identify the dual memberships of these counties in larger cities' economic spheres of influence.
-Each of the four cities are also quantified as monads (not shown), signifying the relationship between large urban centers and their associated suburbs and hinterlands \citep{nystuen_graph_1961}.
-However, the larger, more diffuse nature of the communities signals emergent \textit{lateral} commuting behavior between these peripheral counties \citep{plane_geography_1981}.
+Clusters are most consistent with MSA delineations in large urban areas (figures \ref{fig:msa_comm_similarity}, \ref{fig:comparison_of_methods}).
+The size differences between the detected clusters and other delineations are muted in the regions around population centers such as Chicago \jf{and the cities of New York and Texas.} The more populous and denser a \textit{core} urban area is, the more concentrated a community \jf{(a cluster} of more than one county) becomes.
+In Texas, for example, the economic regions surrounding major cities like Austin, Houston, Dallas, and San Antonio are all detected by our method, but \jf{these} regions are larger and overlapping.
+The Austin region is the only Texas community that is drastically different from the corresponding MSA.
+The Houston region is split into coastal and inland commuting zones, which overlap at the core Houston area.
+The overlapping \jf{communities} between Austin and San Antonio include Bastrop and Hays \jf{counties, identifying} the dual memberships of these counties in larger cities' economic spheres of influence.
+Each of the four cities are also quantified as monads (not shown), signifying the relationship between large urban centers and their associated suburbs and hinterlands \cite{nystuen_graph_1961}.
+However, the larger, more diffuse nature of the communities signals emergent \textit{lateral} commuting behavior between these peripheral counties \cite{plane_geography_1981}.

-The communities associated with New York all include the five boroughs; and two of the communities are similar in size with the MSA, although the communities do not incorporate as much of New Jersey as the MSA.
-One community in particular one stretches North to upstate NY and part of New Hampshire.
-In California, an imputed community in the Bay area region is similar to the San Francisco–Oakland–Fremont MSA, but the community amalgamates counties from San Jose–Sunnyvale–Santa Clara, CA MSA (see figure \ref{fig:comm_example}).
-The inter regional commuting among these counties warrant this amalgamation.
-Thus in the Bay Area case, the community and MSAs are alike in the core area, but the community includes more peripheral counties.
-The same could be said for many other urban-centric areas, such as the community surrounding Minneapolis, which encompasses the MSA but incorporates more peripheral counties (figure \ref{fig:msa_comm_similarity}).
+Most urban-centric areas yield communities that are larger than and surround MSAs.
+One such example is the community surrounding Minneapolis, which is inclusive of the MSA but incorporates more peripheral counties (figure \ref{fig:msa_comm_similarity}).
+In California, for example, a community in the Bay area region is similar to the San Francisco–Oakland–Fremont MSA, but the community also incorporates counties from San Jose–Sunnyvale–Santa Clara MSA (see figure \ref{fig:comm_example} because of the connected nature of inter-regional commuting in the Greater Bay Area.
+Northern California MSAs are similar to communities in the core area, but the community includes more peripheral counties.

+Some communities are similar in size but differ in shape from MSAs.
+Two of the communities associated with New York City are similar in size with their analogous MSAs, but communities do not incorporate as much of New Jersey counties as the MSA.
+One community in particular stretches North to upstate New York and part of New Hampshire.